secretstartups/handbook/content/job-families/sales/professional-services-engineer.md

 - Represents GitLab and GitLab values in public communication around broader initiatives, specific projects, and community contributions
 - Liaises with GitLab customer support team to diagnose and troubleshoot support cases when necessary

-## Levels

-### Associate Professional Services Engineer
+## Associate Professional Services Engineer

-#### Responsibilities
+### Responsibilities

 - Uses a consultative approach to customer engagements
 - Does not focus on just "doing the work"
 - Looks for opportunities to help the customer achieve their vision more effectively and efficiently
 - Delivers on SOW with guidance from technical architects

   - SOW scope may include:
     - Installation and configuration of GitLab solutions in the customer environment
     - Provide technical training sessions remotely and/or on-site
     - Provide documentation for implementation, guides, maintenance, etc relevant to the customer requirements.
     - Manage creation of new and/or maintenance of existing artifacts and templates for deliverables and training
     - Develop and implement migration plans for customer VCS & data migration
 - Contributes to the extension and maintenance of documentation/scripts for implementation and workflow to align with custom requirements

-#### Requirements
+### Requirements

 - Professional exposure with one or more IaC/CaC technologies:
   - Terraform
   - Ansible
   - Packer
   - Puppet
   - Chef
 - Professional exposure  with one or more cloud providers:
   - AWS
   - GCP
   - Azure
 - Proficienct in the English language, both written and verbal, sufficient for success in a remote and largely asynchronous work environment
 - Experience using, deploying, or configuring GitLab
 - Comfortable working in a fast-paced environment, sometimes with multiple customer engagements at once